-There have been few lifelines for the hospitality business as a whole since the COVID-19 closures began sweeping across the country.
+There have been few lifelines for the hospitality business as a whole since the pandemic-related closures began sweeping across the country.
 Relief funds for furloughed workers in need are popping up left and right, with donations pouring in from brands and consumers.
 While those measures are essential in keeping the industry’s workers afloat temporarily, they don’t address one of the heaviest questions weighing on bar and restaurant owners: Will my establishment survive this?

 New Laws Bring a Sign of Hope